Augmentation-aware Self-supervised Learning with Conditioned Projector: Experiments

-We next evaluate the pretrained networks on a more challenging task of object detection on the VOC 2007 dataset \cite{everingham2007pascalvoc}.
-We follow the training scheme of \cite{he2020momentum,chen2020improved}, except that we only train the object detector modules and keep the feature extractor parameters fixed during training for detection to better compare the pretrained representations.
+\paragraph{Object detection} {We next evaluate the pretrained networks on a more challenging task of object detection on the VOC (Visual Object Classification) 2007 dataset \cite{everingham2007pascalvoc}.} We follow the training scheme of \cite{he2020momentum,chen2020improved}, except that we only train the object detector modules and keep the feature extractor parameters fixed during training for detection to better compare the pretrained representations.
 We report the Average Precision (AP) \cite{tsung2014cocodataset} of models pretrained through MoCo-v2 and SimCLR \cite{chen2020simple} with AugSelf \cite{lee2021improving} and \our{} extensions in Table \ref{tab:detection}.
-The compared approaches yield similar results, with \our{} representation slightly surpassing the vanilla methods and AugSelf.
+The compared approaches yield similar results, with \our{} representation surpassing the vanilla methods and AugSelf.